llpeterson/security/crypto.md

 referred to as *elliptic curve cryptography*.

-Public-key ciphers are, unfortunately, several orders of magnitude slower than symmetric-key ciphers.
-Consequently, symmetric-key ciphers are used for the vast majority of encryption, while public-key ciphers are reserved for use in authentication and session key establishment.
+Public-key ciphers are, unfortunately, several orders of magnitude slower than secret-key ciphers.
+Consequently, secret-key ciphers are used for the vast majority of encryption, while public-key ciphers are reserved for use in authentication and session key establishment.